H3rz3n/proxmox-lxc-unprivileged-gpu-passthrough/README.md

 KERNEL=="card0", SUBSYSTEM=="drm", MODE="0660", OWNER="100000", GROUP="100000"
 KERNEL=="renderD128", SUBSYSTEM=="drm", MODE="0660", OWNER="100000", GROUP="100000"
 ```
-Remember to substitute the numbers in `card0` and `renderD128` with the one present on your system.
+Remember to substitute the numbers in `card0` and `renderD128` with the ones present on your system.

 After saving the file you need to execute :
 ```